Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Discussion

 While we aimed to make our assumptions as streamlined and interpretable as possible, the conditions remain highly technical.
 Future work could investigate alternative assumptions as well as special cases that are sufficient for our assumptions to hold.

-We showed in our numerical experiments that our methodology attains superior width compared to the repro methodology of \citet{awan2024simulation} while maintaining satisfactory coverage.
-However, \citet{awan2024simulation} has finite-sample coverage guarantees that hold under minimal assumptions, whereas our approach is asymptotic with several technical conditions.
-One may consider using an approximate pivot via our adaptive indirect inference estimator within the repro methodology to obtain both provable coverage and competitive width, but the computational burden may be excessive as the repro method is even more computationally expensive than indirect inference.
+We showed in our numerical experiments that our methodology attains superior width compared to the repro methodology of \citet{awan2025simulation} while maintaining satisfactory coverage.
+However, \citet{awan2025simulation} has finite-sample coverage guarantees that hold under minimal assumptions, whereas our approach is asymptotic with several technical conditions.
+Two main limitations in the repro methodology of \citet{awan2025simulation} are 1) there is no general prescription for an (even asymptotically) optimal test statistic and 2) by default the repro methodology results in a confidence set for all parameters, giving overly conservative coverage for the parameter of interest.
+One may consider whether the ideas developed in this paper could be incorporated in the repro framework to ideally obtain both provable coverage and asymptotically optimal width.